 Often the best time to buy tickets from Shanghai to London is 2 months before departure.

-Based on statistics over the past years, the lowest prices for flights from Shanghai to London can be found flying in these months: March, January, June.
+Based on statistics over the past years, the lowest prices for flights from Shanghai to London can be found flying in these months: July, June, October.

-The fastest flights from Shanghai to London start from 18 hours 25 minutes in the air.
+The fastest flights from Shanghai to London start from 12 hours 20 minutes in the air.

-The following airlines operate direct flights on the route Shanghai — London: China Eastern Airlines, British Airways, Air China
+The following airlines operate direct flights on the route Shanghai — London: British Airways, Air China, China Eastern Airlines

-Fastest flight from Shanghai to London takes 18h 25m
+Fastest flight from Shanghai to London takes

 There are direct flights on this route 7 days a week: Su, Mo, Tu, We, Th, Fr, and Sa